A stock market investment newsletter

 More than a 20 percent discount to the all-time high is another definition of a bear market.

-Use caution, continue to look to the small stocks and buy the bargains!
+Use caution and buy the bargains!

 Be sure to visit "The Current Market" for comments about the